Planning a solo trip to Tehran, Iran? Here’s everything you need to know for your visit:

 WHERE TO STAY

 - Best hostel for solo travelers in Tehran: Zee Hostel.
 Exceptionally clean, with great modern facilities and very helpful & friendly staff that will make you feel right at home.
-The best part is the central location – perfect for exploring the city (walking distance to Valiasr Street).

-- Zafaraniyeh is by far the most elegant and classiest neighborhood in the city, with a generous mix of local and foreign boutiques, cafés and bars.
+– Central location – perfect for exploring the city (walking distance to Valiasr Street). - Zafaraniyeh is by far the most elegant and classiest neighborhood in the city, with a generous mix of local and foreign boutiques, cafés and bars.

 - Valiasr Street is the longest street in the Middle East and Tehran’s main thoroughfare, a hub of commercial and retail activity.